abasile1-tech/LoremIpsum_Stock_Tracker_Fork/README.md

 # Lorem Ipsum stock tracking

-This is a react webapp using crud operations to store local stock userdata on a RESTful API via mongodb.
+This group project was completed while at CodeClan with my two classmates.
+Group Members: John Basile, Robert Mayo, and George Tegos.
+It is a React.js web app using CRUD operations to store local stock userdata on a RESTful API via mongodb.
-We used TwelveData API and FinnHub API for the stock and information in real time.
-You will need API keys for those yourself if you want to run the app.
+We used the TwelveData API (https://twelvedata.com/) and the FinnHub API (https://finnhub.io/) for the stocks information in real time.
+You will need to get your own API keys if you would like to run the app.

+## :movie_camera: Videos:

 https://github.com/Oirien/LoremIpsum_Stock_Tracker/assets/136370232/a729e51c-70c3-4141-9423-dc3799205288